Humber Bay

 Humber Bay is a bay of Lake Ontario south of Toronto, Ontario, Canada.
 It is located between Ontario Place on the east and Mimico Creek to the west.
 The bay gives its name to Etobicoke's Humber Bay neighbourhood.

 History

-Prior to 1809 the bay was lined with a sandy shore with forest behind it.
+Prior to 1809 the bay was lined with a sandy beach with forest inland.
 The area remained natural until later in the 19th century when it became developed with boathouses and various roadhouses and hotels.